anorangefalcon/WisdomLoop/README.md

-# AI Escalation Knowledge Service
+# Wisdom Lookup: AI Escalation Knowledge Service

 A human-in-the-loop system for AI agents that allows them to escalate questions to human supervisors when they don't have sufficient knowledge to answer that also learns from it.